 No. Not to sound harsh, but there's no ifs, ands or buts about it.
 If you're staying for 4 nights, you get 4 nights worth of dining; no more, no less.

 No. Again, not to sound harsh, but there's no way around that either.
-If Nana's going to be added to your package reservation with dining, Nana's got to take the dining too (or premium or platinum plans).
+If Nana's going to be added to your package reservation with dining, Nana's got to take the dining too.
 The only way around this is to book Nana into her own room.
 All guests on a reservation must all take the same components.

 No. What you CAN do, if you'd like, is change your child's age from 3 – 9, to 10 years old.
 Yes, you will have to pay the difference between a child and an adult theme park admission ticket as well as the difference between the child and adult dining plans, but the admission difference is usually a pretty nominal fee. ($10 - $20).
 The dining plan will definitely be a bigger expense, but it may be worth it for your family.